Recommended Resources For Children

 Publisher: Christian Focus Publications , 2012

-Why we love it: My prayer for my young children is spiritual conversion—not just "good behavior."
+Why we love it: Our hope for our children is spiritual conversion, not just good behavior.
 A book that traces the conversion stories of 28 different people in Scripture can help demonstrate the power of God's Word and Spirit to save and change hearts.
 This is a great book for your teaching library.
 Sadly, the illustrations could have been more reflective of Scripture's vision of God's diverse people (Revelation 7:9).

 John Bunyan's Pilgrim Progress

 Author: Story retold by Gary D. Schmidt (Illustrated by Barry Moser)